UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/the-scattering.md

   She’s a mother, deeply grounded in a sense of home and memory.
 Not home as a place, but the type of home you might find in others, in family.
 You can see it in her face, the way it softens when she mentions the name of one of her kids or grandkids.

   Jorge’s story is somewhat of a mirror to his mother’s—he grew up in European schools and ended up pursuing a graduate degree in the United States.
-And Sofia’s story is a common narrative: European immigrantion to Argentina during the 20th century.
+And Sofia’s story is a common narrative: European immigration to Argentina during the 20th century.

   Sofia’s parents were born in Italy and moved to Argentina just two years before she was born.
 She speaks Italian, but also Spanish.
 She switches between Italian, French, Spanish and English and asks her son to explain little words and turns of phrase for her.